ranchoasb/ranchoasb.github.io/README.md

-# Home page for Rancho SJMS ASB
+# Rancho ASB
+A homepage for the Rancho San Joaquin Middle School Associated Student Body website.